CigarsSmoker/Clone/Privileged-Pages.md

 chrome.google.com/webstore/*
 ```

-- On the aformentioned domain, ALL Chromium/Chrome extensions will cease their functionality.
+- On the aformentioned domain, all Chromium/Chrome extensions will cease their functionality.

 For Firefox<sup>2</sup>:
 ```